plone/plone.app.testing/docs/isolation.rst

 ======================

 At the moment, it is not possible to just run all tests at once.
-Therfore we have an alltests script that groups tests together.
+Therefore we have an alltests script that groups tests together.

 You may wonder, why and which tests need to be separated.